 The modifier defines a new bond type, which will be assigned to bonds newly created by the modifier.
 The properties of this bond type, in particular its name and display color, can be edited in the second parameter panel.
 Furthermore, the modifier will automatically create a bonds visual element, which controls the visual appearance of bonds.
 The third parameter panel shows the display settings of this visual element.

 Like with particles, OVITO supports the assignment of arbitrary properties to bonds which have been generated by this modifier or which were read from an input data file.
-Certain bond properties, which are listed in this section, are used by OVITO to control the visualization of bonds.
-By setting the values of these properties, for example using the Compute property modifier, you can adjust the visual representation of bonds, even on a per-bond basis.
+Certain bond properties (see this section) are used by OVITO to control the visualization of bonds.
+By setting the values of these properties, for example using the Compute property modifier, you can adjust the visual representation of individual bonds.

 OVITO stores a triplet of integer numbers with every bond in the